ibm-js/delite-tutorial/beginner.md

 ####CSS

 If we look at the `./BlogPost.js` custom element module, we see there's a property defined named `baseClass` i.e. `baseClass: "blog-post"`.
-This adds a class name to the root node of our custom element (which you can see in the DOM using your debugger tools).
+This adds a class name to the root node of our custom element (which you can see in the DOM using your debugger tools if you inspected that element).
 Also notice we include in the `define` the `requirejs-dplugins/css!` plugin to load our widget CSS i.e. `"requirejs-dplugins/css!./BlogPost/css/BlogPost.css"`.
 This plugin is obviously used to load CSS for our custom element.
 There's nothing much to say here apart from this is how you individually style your components.